Taking Student Enrollment Planning to the Next Level

 The first day of school is just around the corner!
-As you prepare for the first day of school and the next round of recruitment, we at SchoolMint wanted to share some best practices for student recruitment and charter school marketing.
+As you prepare for your first day and next round of recruitment, we at SchoolMint wanted to share some best practices for student recruitment and charter school marketing.

-Set a Student Recruitment and Marketing Strategy and Team
+Start with a Student Recruitment and Marketing Strategy

-It may sound a little obvious, but we can’t emphasize enough how important it is to have a student recruitment and marketing plan for the year, and team who will own every step of the way.
-Everyone involved in student recruitment and marketing should know what the plan is for the year, know when certain action items need to be completed by, have a solid understanding of what success will mean for the year, should understand metrics that will be used in measuring that success, and know who will own each part of the plan.
+It may sound a little obvious, but we can’t emphasize enough how important it is to have a student recruitment and marketing plan for the year, and a team who will own that plan every step of the way.
+Everyone involved in student recruitment should know what the plan is for the year, agree on when each action needs to be completed (and by whom), and have a solid understanding of what success will look like with corresponding metrics.

-Below, you will find a list of questions that schools have found helpful to think about as they think about setting a solid branding strategy.
-If you are interested in learning more, make sure to email us to sign up for one of our upcoming webinars by emailing email@example.com.
+Below, you will find a list of questions that schools have found helpful to consider as they think about setting a solid branding strategy.

 Does your school or organization have a branding strategy?
 Are you and all stakeholders clear on how you are different from schools in the surrounding area?
 Have you established who these stakeholders are?
 Is the value add for the community and parents around you crystal clear in your marketing materials (including your website, print materials, Facebook page, etc.)?